torvalds/linux/Documentation/networking/batman-adv.rst

 affected by any changes within the network.
 You can run almost any protocol above batman advanced, prominent examples are: IPv4, IPv6, DHCP, IPX.

-Batman advanced was implemented as a Linux kernel driver to reduce the overhead to a minimum.
+Batman advanced was implemented as a GNU/Linux kernel driver to reduce the overhead to a minimum.
 It does not depend on any (other) network driver, and can be used on wifi as well as ethernet lan, vpn, etc ... (anything with ethernet-style layer 2).